SoftWriters/RestaurantReviews/README.md

 ## Possible Future Enhancements
 - Authentication/Authorization
+- Creating/Deleting a review ABSOLUTELY needs to be properly authenticated.
+Users should only be allowed to create reviews "as themselves" and they should only be allowed to delete their own reviews
 - API Versioning
 - Should also include street address when checking for duplicate restaurants
 - Would be good to use an address standardization service when checking for duplicate restaurants